Autonomous Agent Organization

 The researchers.

-2 specialists producing vendor-neutral intelligence briefs.
-The Research Specialist covers technology topics (Next.js, React, Vercel, Sitecore), while the CI Specialist profiles competitors (Adobe, Contentful, Optimizely, Storyblok).
-Both apply four shared lenses: release tracking, security monitoring, ecosystem trends, and community voice.
+3 specialists producing vendor-neutral intelligence briefs.
+The Research Specialist covers technology topics across the modern web stack, the CI Specialist profiles competing platforms with factual SWOT analysis, and the DevX Specialist distils a developer-experience industry trend brief.
+All apply four shared lenses: release tracking, security monitoring, ecosystem trends, and community voice — and the track now outputs strategic initiatives, not a task backlog.

 10